 - ptr [in] Memory block previously allocated with one of allocation functions.
-It may be set to NULL to create new clean allocation - size [in] Size of new memory to reallocate lwmem_free(ptr)
+It may be set to NULL to create new clean allocation - size [in] Size of new memory to reallocate

 Note: This is a wrapper for lwmem_realloc_s_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations
+It operates in default LwMEM instance and uses first available region for memory operations lwmem_free(ptr)

 - ptrptr [in] Pointer to pointer to allocated memory.
 Must not be set to NULL.
-If reallocation is successful, it modified where pointer points to, or sets it to NULL in case of free operation - size [in] New requested size lwmem_free_s(ptrptr)
+If reallocation is successful, it modifies pointer's pointing address, or sets it to NULL in case of free operation - size [in] New requested size in bytes